socialgorithm/docs/sections/develop/write-a-game.md

 | `GAME_UPDATED` | N |  The Game Server can send this when it wants to communicate game updates to spectactors | |
 | `GAME_ENDED` | Y | The Game Server must send this when the game has ended.
 The Tournament Server will then close the game connection. | |

-## Write a Sample Player
+## Writing a Sample Player

 Writing a sample player will not only let you test your game logic, but will later serve as a starting point for participants in your competition.
 Again, you should have independent tests of your player to ensure it works as expected before integrating it.

-We provide UABC (Ultimate Algorithm Battle Client), a command-line application that abstracts communication over the network by connecting to the specified Tournament Server, executing your player file, and acting as a bridge between the STDIN/STDOUT of the file and the websocket port of the Tournament Server.
+We provide **UABC** (Ultimate Algorithm Battle Client), a command-line application that abstracts communication over the network by connecting to the specified Tournament Server, executing your player file, and acting as a bridge between the STDIN/STDOUT of the file and the websocket port of the Tournament Server.
 In practice, this means that your player only needs to listen for data/moves on STDIN and output data/moves on STDOUT.

 See the [UABC Repository](https://github.com/socialgorithm/uabc) for instructions on how to install/use it with your sample player.